Autism-friendly guidelines for visiting Amos Rex

 Tickets that have been bought online are checked in the museum’s lobby, right after the accessible entrance from Lasipalatsi Square.

 Tickets are also sold on-site, in the lobby of the main entrance from Mannerheimintie.
+During popular exhibitions and peak hours, you might have to queue, but this depends a lot on the exhibition we currently have on show.

 Ask the cashier at the desk what kind of ticket you should buy for the exhibition.
 Tell them if you have a museum card or if you belong to a discount group, such as if you are under 18.
 Ticket prices can be found here and on a display at the front desk in the museum.